Free resourceEvidence based

 EVALUATE

-Arguments for, arguments against, evidence on both sides, and a direct justified conclusion.
-The conclusion is not optional — it is where the Level 3 marks live.
-Most students write strong arguments and then end with "therefore it is complicated."
-That is Level 2.
+Arguments for, against, evidence on both sides, and a direct justified conclusion.
+The conclusion is not optional — it is where Level 3 marks live.

 CALCULATE

 Write the formula.
-Substitute the values.
+Substitute values.
 Show every step.
-State the answer with units.
-Method marks are available for correct working even with a wrong final answer — but only if you show the working.
+State units.
+Method marks are available even with a wrong final answer.

 COMPARE

-Sources: Ofqual Chief Examiners' Reports 2019, 2022, 2023.
-AQA, Edexcel, OCR examiner feedback reports (available free at respective exam board websites).
+Sources: Ofqual Chief Examiners' Reports 2019–2024.
+AQA, Edexcel, OCR examiner feedback reports (available free at exam board websites).

 Free resourceEvidence based